Rebirthing Breathwork

-Breathwork & Creative Practice with Sunni Hart
+with Sunni Hart

-Rebirthing Breathwork uses a gentle but full, conscious, connected breath within a self-paced process to clear subconscious material from the cellular memory facilitating more clarity and freedom
+Rebirthing Breathwork uses a gentle, connected breath to release subconscious patterns held in the body, creating more clarity and freedom emotionally, physically, mentally and spiritually.

 Photo: Shannon May Powell